AdobeDocs/experience-manager-core-components.en/help/email/components/button.md

   * Use the **Selection Dialog** to choose a path within AEM.
   * Click the Campaign icon to open the [Select Adobe Campaign Variable](/help/email/campaign-variables.md) dialog to insert dynamic content from Adobe Campaign.
 * **Icon** - Identifier for displaying an icon in the button
-* **ID** - This option allows to control the unique identifier of the component in the HTML.
+* **ID** - This option allows control of the unique identifier of the component in the HTML.
   * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting content.
   * If an ID is specified, it is the responsibility of the author to make sure that it is unique.
   * Changing the ID can have an impact on CSS.